 One of the world's leading public information services, AGRIS offers more than 12 million bibliographic records produced by more than 500 data providers including research centers, academic institutions, publishers, governmental bodies, development programmes, international and national organizations from 150 countries.
 More than 400,000 agricultural and research professionals worldwide access AGRIS resources each month.

-AGRIS started in 1975 by the Food and Agriculture Organization (FAO) of the United Nations, to serve users from both developed and developing countries, to enable access to available knowledge in agriculture, science and technology.
+Maintained by the Food and Agriculture Organization (FAO) of the United Nations, AGRIS has been serving users from developed and developing countries through facilitating access to knowledge in agriculture, science and technology since 1974.